grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 ## Builder mode

 **Builder mode** helps you build queries using a visual interface.
-This option is best for users who do not have previous experience working with Prometheus and PromQL.
+This option is best for users who have limited or no previous experience working with Prometheus and PromQL.

 This video demonstrates how to use the visual Prometheus query builder available since Grafana v9.0: